 For Small Business Owners

-- “Paycheck Protection” loans that can be forgiven if used for certain business expenses such as payrolls, rent and utilities.
+- “Paycheck Protection” loans can be forgiven if used for certain business expenses such as payrolls, rent, and utilities.

 - Caveat: an individual employee’s compensation in excess of an annual salary of $100,000 will be excluded for the purposes of loan value calculation.